 Porcelain veneers are more durable and look more natural than composite resin veneers.
 They tend to last anywhere from five to twenty years, although the average porcelain veneer lasts about ten years.
 When porcelain veneers do get damaged, it may not be possible to repair a veneer.
 But there are cases where porcelain veneers can successfully be repaired.

 How a porcelain veneer is repaired will depend on the kind of damage to the veneer.
-There are cases where it’s better to replace the veneer, but even in many of those cases repairing the damage is still possible.
+There are cases where it’s better to replace the veneer, but even in many of those cases, repairing the damage is still possible.

-In some cases the whole veneer might debond from a tooth’s surface without breaking, in these cases it’s possible for dentists to simply rebond the dental veneer to a tooth without much effort.
+In some cases the whole veneer might debond from a tooth’s surface without breaking.
+In these cases it’s possible for dentists to rebond the dental veneer to a tooth without much effort.
 If your veneer debonded, you should inspect it to see if it’s still whole.
 A veneer that came off without any damage will look like a tooth when you view it from the convex side.
 Be extremely careful while handling a veneer that came off, as broken veneers that have debonded can’t usually be rebonded to your teeth.

 Unfortunately, there are cases when a debonded veneer won’t stay in place after being reattached.
 When that happens, it’s usually best to replace the veneer altogether.

 Every broken veneer is a unique case, and it’s well worth it to take a debonded veneer to your local dentist.
 Let them decide if it can still be repaired.
 Schedule an appointment to get expert advice.